thedoorva/Finsight/README.md

 The second task involves using a Flask backend and JavaScript frontend to perform text analysis on the downloaded 10-K filings and generate insights.

-Backend Code (Flask)
+Backend Code using Flask
 The Flask backend (app.py) provides routes for analyzing the 10-K filings and serving the frontend interface.
+Flask was chosen as the backend framework for its simplicity, flexibility, and ease of use.
+It allows for rapid development of web applications with minimal boilerplate code, making it ideal for prototyping and building lightweight applications like Finsight.

 ```python
 from flask import Flask, render_template, request, jsonify